suleymanakca/Redux-example-with-React/README.md

-It is an example that gets data from API, stored them using Redux<br>
+It is an example that it gets data from API, stored them using Redux<br>
 gives the option to submit and re-render the list.

 Before you run: